lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ## Introduction

 I've been exploring and using the VIPER architecture now for about 2 years.
-I think it is a really sensible solution for organizing and reducing the size of a massive View Controller.
+I think it is a really sensible solution for organizing and reducing the size of a Massive View Controller.

 Reducing the size of a UIViewController is a notable goal, but how should it be done?

-One common way to architect an app is to layer the app into an interface layer and a service layer.
+One common way to architect an app is to layer the app into an User Interface layer and a Service layer.

-The service layer is responsible for transferring data between the interface layer and the internet, local databases, or the filesystem.
+The Service layer is responsible for transferring data between the User Interface layer and either the internet, a local database, or the filesystem.
 This layer may also perform other non-functional duties such as caching, syncing, etc.

-The interface layer does something with all this data - which is ultimately the purpose of the app.
+The User Interface layer does something useful with this data - which is ultimately the purpose of the app.

 This two layer architecture is too simple.
-It does not account for the placement of all of the responsibilities of the so called *interface layer*.
+It does not account for the placement of all of the responsibilities of the so called *User Interface layer*.
 A lot of processing happens in this layer.
 Many times, all of this processing ends up inside a UIViewController.

 In commercial applications, UIViewControllers get large.
 I've seen 2000 lines in a UIViewController.

 VIPER is a micro-architecture - a predefined set of classes that work together to structure a solution.
 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

-In this article I will describe the various components and responsibilities of the VIPER architecture.
+In this post I will describe the various components and responsibilities of the VIPER architecture.

-In the next article, I'm going to demonstrate that the VIPER architecture can be very simple to implement and show how its benefits can be realized very quickly.
+In the next post, I’ll demonstrate that the VIPER architecture can be very simple to implement and show how its benefits can be quickly realized.
 I'll use the requirement and solution to [Solving a Complex UITableView Even More Swiftly]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Even-More-Swiftly.html) as the basis of this example.
 The app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
 I will be explaining this app in the next post.

 ## An Explanation of the VIPER Architecture

-The main purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
+The main purpose of the VIPER architecture is to reduce the amount of code contained in a ViewController.
 VIPER does this by allocating almost all of the responsibilities of a typical ViewController into other classes that have predefined responsibilities.
 You may recall that this echoes the Single Responsibility Principle.

 Another purpose of the VIPER architecture is to reduce dependencies.
-It does this by honouring layer boundaries, passing only values between the layers and demanding that explicit object dependencies only go in one direction.
+It does this by honouring layer boundaries, passing only values between the layers and demanding that explicit object dependencies point only in one direction.

 All of this makes it easier to change the code which is normally contained in a UIViewController - which is usually everything.